 - The party providing the information may withdraw the information.

-According to the Canadian International Trade Tribunal Rules (Rules), “counsel” includes any person who acts in a proceeding on behalf of a party.
+According to the Rules, “counsel” includes any person who acts in a proceeding on behalf of a party.

 Counsel cannot obtain access to confidential information if they are a director, servant or employee of the party they represent.
-Prior to counsel obtaining access to confidential information, the party on whose behalf they are acting must file a Notice of Participation (Form I) with the Tribunal providing counsel’s name and contact information.
-Counsel are required to file a Notice of Representation (Form II) and those who wish to obtain access to confidential information must file a Declaration and Undertaking of Confidentiality (Form III) in which they declare that they:
+Prior to counsel obtaining access to confidential information, the party on whose behalf they are acting must file Form I—Notice of Participation (Party) with the Tribunal providing counsel’s name and contact information.
+Counsel are required to file Form II—Notice of Representation (Counsel of Record) and those who wish to obtain access to confidential information must file Form III—Declaration and Undertaking of Confidentiality (Counsel of Record) in which they declare that they:

-- have read and understand the subsections 45 to 49 of the CITT Act pertaining to access to confidential information.
+- have read and understand sections 45 to 49 of the CITT Act pertaining to access to confidential information.

 And that they undertake to:

-Where the Tribunal is satisfied that counsel meets the requirements of their Declaration and Undertaking of Confidentiality, the Tribunal will issue a Disclosure Order granting said counsel access to confidential information subject to the conditions of their Declaration and Undertaking.
-Disclosure Orders are issued only during the course of trade remedy proceedings before the Tribunal that fall under the Special Import Measures Act (SIMA).
-Although counsel must file a Notice of Representation and Declaration and Undertaking of Confidentiality for each and every proceeding, once a Disclosure Order has been issued it remains in force for all future proceedings, unless revoked by the Tribunal.
-Some exceptions apply, notably in the case of Disclosure Orders issued to counsel who are not residents of Canada and Disclosure Orders issued to experts, as discussed below.
+Where the Tribunal is satisfied that counsel meets the requirements of their declaration and undertaking of confidentiality, the Tribunal will issue a disclosure order granting said counsel access to confidential information subject to the conditions of their Declaration and Undertaking.
+Disclosure orders are issued only during the trade remedy proceedings before the Tribunal that fall under the Special Import Measures Act (SIMA).
+Although counsel must file a notice of representation and Declaration and Undertaking of Confidentiality for each proceeding, once a disclosure order has been issued it remains in force for all future proceedings, unless revoked by the Tribunal.
+Some exceptions apply, notably in the case of disclosure orders issued to counsel who are not residents of Canada and disclosure orders issued to experts, as discussed below.

-Where the Tribunal is persuaded that it is warranted, the Tribunal may issue a Disclosure Order granting access to confidential information by counsel who are not residents of Canada, on the condition that access take place under the direction and control of a Canadian counsel who has been granted a Disclosure Order, and that the confidential information remain in Canada at all times.
-A Disclosure Order issued in such cases would apply only to the specific case for which it was issued.
+Where the Tribunal is persuaded that it is warranted, the Tribunal may issue a disclosure order granting access to confidential information by counsel who are not residents of Canada, on the condition that access take place under the direction and control of a Canadian counsel who has been granted a disclosure order, and that the confidential information remain in Canada.
+A disclosure order issued in such cases would apply only to the specific case for which it was issued.
 In these cases, non-resident counsel must provide a copy of their curriculum vitae along with the name and coordinates of the Canadian counsel under whose direction and control they may be permitted access.

-In addition, prior to obtaining access to confidential information, experts are required to complete a Declaration and Undertaking (Expert) (Form V), a Proposed Expert Witnesses: Acknowledgement and Undertaking (Form VII) and file them with the Tribunal.
+In addition, prior to obtaining access to confidential information, experts are required to complete and file Form V—Declaration and Undertaking (Expert) and the Acknowledgement and Undertaking of Proposed Expert Witness.